Washington State Route 104: History

 SR 104 was designated over the highways in 1964 and was signed into law in 1970.
 The highway was widened and relocated onto a limited-access bypass between downtown Edmonds and Aurora Village in 1974, at a cost of $8 million.
+The bypass, which included an interchange at SR 99, was proposed in the 1960s and required several years of right-of-way acquisition.
 That same year, the state government studied a realignment of SR 104 east of I-5 to generally continue along the King–Snohomish county line to a junction with SR 527.
 The study concluded that an extension would likely be subject to litigation from local residents based on feedback from earlier meetings and would not provide major benefits.

 The Hood Canal Bridge, officially named after highways director William A. Bugge, sank during the February 13, 1979 windstorm and was replaced by a ferry operating between Lofall and South Point until the west span was re-opened on October 23, 1982.
 The east span of the bridge was replaced between 1997 and 2010, closing the bridge to traffic in May 2009 and re-opening the South Point–Lofall ferry.
 The route of the highway has not been revised significantly since the 1994 inclusion of ferry routes.

 The Edmonds–Kingston ferry, added to SR 104 in 1994, was first served by the 14-car and 76-passenger City of Edmonds in 1923.
 The ferry ran three crossings on weekdays and six on weekends and a toll of $1.50 for vehicles and $0.25 for passengers was later charged.
 After the establishment of Washington State Ferries in 1951, the 59-car MV Nisqually was assigned to the Edmonds–Kingston route.
 Between 1968 and 2005, the Evergreen State class MV Tillikum and MV Evergreen State were used on the route, while the Steel Electric class MV Illahee and MV Quinault were used on extra summer runs.
 The Jumbo class MV Spokane and MV Walla Walla began serving the route in 2005, but sometimes are replaced by other ferries, especially during maintenance.